Echo-hyt/bias_self_instruct/scripts/readme.md

 ### labeling
 The last row of the script all.sh - python . /self_instruct/label.py is the function that types the label. $1 and $2 are the paths to the files you want to generate with and without bias, respectively

+### Run all scripts with a single command
+./scripts/start_model.sh
+./scripts/all_8_bias.sh
+if port 11003 and port 11006 are free, you can run ./scripts/all_2_bias.sh